bmd7700/top-calculator/README.md

     1. Display logic still wonky: will display NaN instead of error message.
     2. Add backspace button.
     3. Decimals should only display 2 decimal places
-    4. Control for entering two operators: this should cause an error.
-    5. Decimal button should be disabled if decimal already exists.
+    4. control for multiple decimals.